Black-Coffee-Ramen/AP_Lab_Assignments/README.md

 This program is provided under the MIT License.
 You are free to use and modify it according to your needs.

 ## Author
-This program was developed by [Your Name].
+This program was developed by Athiyo Chakma.

 ## Contact
 If you have any questions or suggestions, please feel free to contact [Your Email Address].

 ---

 **Note:** This README is a template.
-Replace `[Your Name]` and `[Your Email Address]` with your own information, and make any other necessary modifications to fit your specific implementation.
+Replace `Athiyo Chakma` and `athiyodhame@gmail.com` with your own information, and make any other necessary modifications to fit your specific implementation.